pollination/pollination-alias/README.md

 # pollination-alias
-A collection of aliases for Pollination recipes.
+A collection of input and output aliases for Pollination recipes.

+# Installation
+`pip install pollination-alias`

+# Usage
+`import pollination.alias as pa`